Skip to content

 How could The White Company rate higher on our Furniture Ethical Ratings Table?

-The White Company is eligible for Ethical Accreditation due to its satisfactory score according to The Good Shopping Guide; the brand is examined by looking at the Environment, Animals, and People within a company and how much the brand considers this.
+The White Company is not yet eligible for Ethical Accreditation, due to its low score in The Good Shopping Guide.
+The brand was examined through an assessment of its policies and practices towards the Environment, Animals, and People.
 Learn more about how we rate and research brands here.

 Why not check out The Good Shopping Guide‘s Ethical Accreditation if you work for or with a Furniture company that is looking to enhance or improve its CSR, ESG, or sustainability policies, or wants to validate its ethical initiatives to consumers and investors?